AdobeDocs/id-service.en/help/reference/chrome-samesite-labelling.md

 Third-party cookies that were created before Chrome 80 started enforcing the SameSite=`none` and secure flags settings will be ignored by Chrome 80 if these flags are not present.

-Since many of the existing Adobe third-party cookies do not have these flags, these cookies will need to be updated by Adobe’s Edge servers before users upgrade to Chrome 80 or those cookies will be lost.
+Many of the existing Adobe third-party cookies do not have these flags and will need to be updated by Edge servers before users upgrade to Chrome 80 or those cookies will be lost.
 The Edge servers update happens automatically as users visit any website where the cookie is used.

 Most Adobe products already have the appropriate flags assigned to cookies.
 The exception are Analytics implementations that use third-party data collection and do not use ECID.
 Customers may experience a small, temporary increase in new visitors that otherwise would have been returning visitors.